doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 ------------------

-In order to mark a class for object-relational persistence it needs to be designated as an document.
+In order to mark a class for object-relational persistence it needs to be designated as a document.
 This can be done through the ``@Document`` marker annotation.

 .. configuration-block::